Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-10-11-Git_And_Oh_my_Zsh.md

 permalink: /2016/10/11/Git_And_Oh_my_Zsh/
 ---

-# practice tool of github
+# practice site of github

   - [Codeacademy](https://www.codecademy.com/)

     you can practice basic function.
 I alread did it.

   - this site is made of opensourc to practice git's basic functions.

      [practic site of English version](http://learngitbranching.js.org/)